Latest on worldwide spread of the coronavirus

 * The International Monetary Fund warned G20 economies the crisis was not over, calling on the United States, Britain and other countries to increase the fiscal spending currently planned.

-* The pandemic and a faster transition to renewable energy sources will have a permanent impact on global oil demand, Norway’s biggest independent energy consultancy predicted.

-* Euro zone finance ministers will on Tuesday discuss how to respond to the darkening economic outlook.
+* Signs that people are moving away from Tokyo, as telecommuting becomes the norm for many businesses, have put property investors on edge and pushed Japan’s real estate investment trust index to five-month lows.

-Compiled by Sarah Morland, Anna Rzhevkina and Vinay Dwivedi; Edited by Susan Fenton and Shounak Dasgupta
+Compiled by Devika Syamnath and Vinay Dwivedi; Edited by Shounak Dasgupta and Shailesh Kuber

 Our Standards: The Thomson Reuters Trust Principles.